-The Lumberton Township Construction Office maintains limited hours on Tuesday, Wednesday and Thursday each week.
+The Lumberton Township Construction Office maintains normal hours Monday through Friday each week.

 Municipal Court Sessions are still suspended due to the COVID-19 Pandemic.
 Individuals scheduled to appear before our Municipal Court to contest a traffic or parking ticket, or minor local ordinance violation will receive notice of a new court date.
 Our Municipal court employees will continue to handle certain matters, such as applications for temporary restraining orders, hearings where a defendant has been detained, and matters that implicate public safety.
 Filings and payments will continue to be accepted by dropping them off in the drop box located outside the Administrative Wing of the Municipal Building.
 Defendants, Attorneys and Residents may contact the Municipal Court Office by phone, 609-267-3389.
 Defendants also may continue to make payments through the Municipal Court online payment system at NJMCDirect.com.
-As a reminder of the notice above, the Lumberton Township Municipal Building will be closed on Mondays and Fridays until further notice, which includes the Municipal Court Offices.
-All persons needing to speak with Lumberton Township Municipal Court employees should contact the office on Tuesday, Wednesday or Thursday between the hours of 8am and 4pm.
+All persons needing to speak with Lumberton Township Municipal Court employees should contact the office Monday through Friday between the hours of 8am and 4pm.

 All Lumberton Schools as well as RVRHS, BCIT and BCSSD remain closed through the remainder of the 2019-2020 School Year in accordance with Governor Murphy’s Executive Order and the Burlington County Health Department directives.
 For up to date information regarding the school district, parents and guardians are highly encouraged to maintain open lines communications by using the LTSD Hub located online at https://www.lumberton.k12.nj.us/covid-19/, using the REMIND smartphone app (https://www.lumberton.k12.nj.us/2019-2020-communications-via-remind/), and checking for emails distributed via the District’s listserv.